 6 Signs That You are Ready to Retire Early

-When you want to retire is important to consider as you save and invest for the future, especially if early retirement is on your radar.
+When you want to retire is important to consider as you save and invest in the future, especially if early retirement is on your radar.
 After all, the sooner you retire, the more time you'll have for traveling, visiting with friends and family, or pursuing the hobbies you may have neglected during your working years.
 Getting the timing right is important to ensure that you've saved enough; you should also be prepared for an unexpected forced retirement earlier than you had planned.
 If you're on the fence about when to retire, these signs may signal that it's time to leave the daily grind behind for good.

 Student loans, car loans, credit cards, and a mortgage can impact your ability to save and invest for retirement.
 If you're entering retirement with debt, it can continue to affect how you spend and the type of lifestyle you're able to enjoy.
 If you've cleared all your debts, deciding when to retire becomes much easier.
 When there's no debt in the picture, you have much more flexibility in how you budget and spend your savings.

 One of the biggest stumbling blocks with retirement is working out a budget beforehand, so you know exactly how much money you'll need to maintain your desired standard of living.
 That includes factoring in the essential expenses—housing, food, transportation, and health care—as well as those things that might be "extras," such as travel or purchasing your dream car.

 Taking the time to calculate an accurate estimate of what you'll spend each year, as well as how many years you anticipate living in retirement, can help you pinpoint when to retire.
 Pull the trigger and retire too soon and you risk running out of money; put off retirement, and you may be working longer than you would like to unnecessarily.